BitcoinUnlimited/BitcoinCashSpecification/protocol/network/messages.md

 The command string is used to determine the type of message being transmitted.
 Messages with an unrecognized `command string` are ignored.

 The following messages are considered standard by all node implementations.
+(TODO: the protocol is versioned, commands are introduced at certain versions, the previous line is ignoring this
+TODO: saying something is "standard" doesn't mean much in terms of spec.
+Is there an obligation to implement them?)

 #### Announcements
 | Command String | Name |